Free and Equal (Italy): Government participation

 In August 2019, tensions grew within the coalition supporting the Giuseppe Conte's first government, leading to the issuing of a motion of no-confidence by the League.
 During the following government crisis, the national board of the PD officially opened to the possibility of forming a new cabinet in a coalition with the M5S, based on pro-Europeanism, green economy, sustainable development, fight against economic inequality and a new immigration policy.
 The party also accepted that Conte might continue at the head of a new government, and on 29 August President Mattarella formally invested Conte to do so.
 The LeU groups had previously already announced their possible support to Conte's second government, which was finally unveiled in September with the appointment of Speranza as Minister of Health.

 Following Conte's resignation in January 2021 and the resulting government crisis, LeU joined Mario Draghi's national unity government, with Speranza keeping his ministerial role.
 The new government provoked shifts within the group.
-Italian Left chose not to support Draghi, was deserted by one deputy (Erasmo Palazzotto, who voted in favour and left the party) and one senator (Loredana De Petris, who voted in favour, but remained a member) and was joined by two formerly independent senators (Paola Nugnes, who had been elected with the Five Star Movement (M5S) and later alighed with the Communist Refoundation Party) and Elena Fattori (another former Five Star).
+Italian Left chose not to support Draghi, was deserted by one deputy (Erasmo Palazzotto, who voted in favour and left the party) and one senator (Loredana De Petris, who voted in favour, but remained a member) and was joined by two formerly independent senators (Paola Nugnes, who had been elected with the Five Star Movement (M5S) and later aligned with the Communist Refoundation Party) and Elena Fattori (another former Five Star).
 Additionally, Rossella Muroni (Green Italia) left the group in order to establish a sub-group of the Federation of the Greens within the Mixed Group instead.
 In July, Devis Dori, another splinter from the M5S, briefly joined LeU in the Chamber, as, in February 2022, he would join EV instead.
 In March 2022, also Palazzotto left LeU, leaving it with ten deputies.